open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 observed.
 Individual language client SHOULD define whether this callback function needs to be reentrant safe / thread safe or not.

+The callback function SHOULD NOT take indefinite amount of time.
+If multiple independent SDKs coexist in a running process, they MUST invoke the callback function(s) independently.

 Individual language client can decide what is the idomatic approach.
 Here are some examples: